Summer Toolkit: Your guide to decreasing student melt

 4. Tuition and billing.

 Finances are a top concern for families — 87% say paying for college will be difficult.
-Clear, consistent communication about FAFSA, financial aid options, and who to contact with billing is essential to keeping students on track.
+Clear, consistent communication about FAFSA, financial aid options, and who to contact about billing is essential to keeping students on track.

 6. Move-In planning.